The rise of Authoritarianism-Populism

 Pippa Norris and Ronald Inglehart

-Even in countries with few seats, these parties can still exert tremendous ‘blackmail’ pressure on governments, public discourse, and the policy agenda, as illustrated by UKIP’s role in catalyzing the British exit from the European Union, with massive consequences.
+Even small parties can still exert tremendous ‘blackmail’ pressure on governments and change the policy agenda, as demonstrated by UKIP’s role in catalyzing Brexit.

-The danger is that authoritarianism corrodes principles and practices at the heart of liberal democracy.
-This includes respect for norms of live-and-let-live fair play, constraints on partisanship, the protection of civil liberties, and the value of consensus-building; the importance of a bright line clearly separating personal and political interests; the unambiguous rejection of political violence and the active defense of human rights; the value of tolerating a multicultural diversity of lifestyles, beliefs, and ideas; and the importance of cosmopolitanism, open borders, and multilateral cooperation.
+The danger of populist-authoritarianism is that this set of beliefs corrodes principles and practices at the heart of liberal democracy.
+Strongman leaders trample upon norms of live-and-let-live fair play, constraints on partisanship, the protection of civil liberties, and the value of consensus-building; the importance of a bright line clearly separating personal and political interests; the unambiguous rejection of political violence and the active defense of human rights; the value of tolerating a multicultural diversity of lifestyles, beliefs, and ideas; and the importance of cosmopolitanism, open borders, and multilateral cooperation.

 It is worth emphasizing that not all populists are authoritarian, and not all authoritarians are populists, by any means.
-Populists may also challenge the establishment to advance a progressive agenda.
-But Populist-Authoritarian parties and leaders blend both these potent appeals.
+The establishment can also be challenged to advance a progressive agenda.
+But Authoritarian-Populist parties and leaders blend both these potent appeals.

-This project for a new book “Cultural Backlash” seeks to analyze the phenomenon of Populist-Authoritarianism and its mass appeal as a style of governance which threatens progressive values as well as core principles and practices of liberal democracy.
+“Cultural Backlash” analyzes the phenomenon of Authoritarian-Populism and its mass appeal as a style of governance which threatens progressive values as well as core principles and practices of liberal democracy.

 Pippa Norris and Ronald Inglehart